-In this Louisville Metro Government article, Josh Behounek, business manager from the Davey Resource Group, talks about why urban forests are vital for communities and how this new tree project will benefit Louisville.
+In this Louisville Metro Government article, Josh Behounek, business manager from Davey Resource Group, talks about why urban forests are vital for communities and how this new tree project will benefit Louisville.

 In a continued effort to strategically and efficiently care for Louisville’s tree canopy, Mayor Greenberg has announced a partnership with Louisville Parks and Recreation’s Urban Forestry team and Davey Resource Group.
 The partnership will conduct a comprehensive survey of trees located in public rights-of-way city parks.